 - Mass adoption has to go hand in hand with wide distribution.
 Through the app, the Pi token is distributing pre-minted tokens to its user base.
 It is most likely called “mining” because the term is easier to understand.

 - Building a blockchain from the ground is no easy task, and most projects end up hacked because of weak network security.
 Through SCP, the network’s security improves greatly.
-However, as Stellar Consensus Protocol is quite a complicated thing to understand (as we’ll see below), they only emphasized the security circles system which is incentivized.
+However, as Stellar Consensus Protocol is quite a complicated thing to understand (as we’ll see below), they only emphasized the security circles system, which is incentivized.

-- Pi also states it’s the “first digital currency you can mine on your phone”.
+- Pi also states it’s the “first digital currency you can mine on your phone.”
 But actually, Monero was the first with the Minergate app.
-And even if there were others before, they did drain the battery and use more data.
+And even if there were others before, they did drain the battery and used more data.
 But as the Pi network’s app simulates a faucet, you don’t even have to be connected to the internet as long as you check in once every 24 hours.

 The Pi cryptocurrency

-“So far so good, but how much does the Pi cryptocurrency value?”
+“So far, so good, but how much does the Pi cryptocurrency value?”

 The answer is simple> ABSOLUTELY NOTHING!
 Or better said nothing yet.

-So next time you hear or see someone trying to sell them at any value you should report him as a scammer.
+So next time you hear or see someone trying to sell them at any value, you should report him as a scammer.

 The Pi cryptocurrency will eventually be launched on the mainnet and will gain value.
 It will be traded on exchanges, used inside the Pi network’s social media environment (advertising & marketplace), eventually used to pay for goods and services outside Pi’s environment.